bittorf/kritis-linux/README.md

 * removes all symlinks, except those in --keep
 * adds directory in --diradd to initial ramdisk
 * uses 'script.xy' as /sbin/init
-* starts qemu and waits till --pattern shows up
+* starts qemu with 384mb RAM and waits till --pattern shows up
 * aborts the run, when over 550 seconds

+### switches and options

+* todo